Basic Policy on Sustainability

 Furthermore, in fiscal 2020 we implemented e-learning training related to the Sustainable Development Goals (SDGs), which was completed by 16,084 employees.
 And in fiscal 2021 we implemented e-learning training related to business and human rights, which was completed by 13,245 employees.

-In addition, to ensure that all Group employees are fully informed with regard to sustainability, we provide information via our Japanese-language Group newsletter Kawasaki and our Group-wide English- and Chinese-language newsletter Kawasaki On The Move!
+In addition, to ensure that all Group employees are fully informed with regard to sustainability, we regularly provide information on sustainability via our Japanese-language Group newsletter Kawasaki and our Group-wide English- and Chinese-language newsletter Kawasaki On The Move!